gatemediang/eyewears_scrapper/README.md

    ```

 ## Usage
-- Open `demo.ipynb` in Jupyter Notebook or VS Code.
+- Open `framedirect.ipynb` in Jupyter Notebook or `framedirect.py` in VS Code.
 - Run the cells to scrape data from the target website.
 - The notebook will save the results into `output.csv` and `output.json`.